”They observed to keep the law of Moses and the Sabbath day holy unto the Lord.” —Jarom 1:5b OPV, 1:11 RAV

 Pesach or the Passover

 Pesach, or as we typically call it in Christianity the Passover, is a Spring holiday remembering freedom of the Israelites from Egypt.
 It is also a celebration of Christ, as it represents our freedom from sin and death through Jesus’ sacrifice.
 Passover is a week long celebration from Nisan 15-21, though technically it begins the night of the fourteenth.
 Nisan is the ecclesiastical first month of the Jewish year.
-As Christians, using the Gregorian Calendar, Easter week should be the time we honor the Passover.
+As Christians, using the Gregorian Calendar, Easter week and Passover will likely see some overlap.
+However, Easter is always on a Sunday, while Passover moves around based on the days of the week in which it falls.

 During this time we are to fast from eating chanetz.
 Chanetz, Hebrew for “leavened,” is made from one of five types of grain, combined with water and left to stand raw to become leavened.
 Unleavened breads should be eaten during this time.
 Other rising agents, such as baking soda, are acceptable.
 According to Exodus 12:15-19 we should remove all leavened foods from our homes at this time.